mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 Code coverage data must be associated with test-runs or test cases to know if a requirement was successfully covered by one or more tests.

+**Note:** Preferably, the code coverage data should be linked per test case to get the most accurate requirement coverage, but not all test tools and formats support this fine grain coverage control.

+### `testcov.cov.trace_mapping`: Map traces to code coverage of tests

 Detecting if a requirement was covered by a test is possible my mapping the line spans of linked traces with the covered lines of the test.

+#### `testcov.cov.trace_mapping.use_hash`: Map trace and code coverage data when knowing file hashes

+If file hashes are provided for test results and code coverage metrics, *mantra* must validate that traces were collected for those file hashes, and map coverage metrics to those file entries.

+#### `testcov.cov.trace_mapping.no_hash`: Map trace and code coverage data without knowing file hashes

+If a file hash is not provided for test results and code coverage metrics, *mantra* should use the collection timestamps, test run timestamps, spans of detected elements, and statement coverage metrics to map coverage metrics to the most likely hash of a file.

+#### `testcov.cov.trace_mapping.filepath`: Same relative filepath origin

-For this to work, the filepaths of traces and coverage data must use the same relative path origin.
+For the trace and code coverage mapping to work, the filepaths of traces and coverage data must use the same relative path origin.
 Storing filepaths as absolute paths would prevent the database or reports from being portable.

+#### `testcov.cov.trace_mapping.line_nr`: Line numbering

 The line numbers for coverage data must start at one for the first line to match with line numbers of traces.

-**Note:** Preferably, the code coverage data should be linked per test case to get the most accurate requirement coverage, but not all test tools and formats support this fine grain coverage control.

 ### `testcov.cov.lines`: Store line coverage data